ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 **4. The link to your pull request.**

-**5. How many files did you have to change?** This is just a number.
-We'll be talking about the implications in lecture.
+**5. How many files did you have to change?** This is just a number but you'll reflect on what it means below.

 **6. Every file and function you touched, and how you found each one.** Searching for keywords?
 Following a call chain?
 Running it and reading the error?
 Guessing?
 Include the places you changed something and then